Who Is Julia Roberts?

 In 2014, Roberts gave an impressive performance on the small screen.
 She appeared in the drama The Normal Heart with Mark Ruffalo, Matt Bomer and Jim Parsons.
 Based on Larry Kramer's play, the movie explores the lives of a group of gay men during the early years of the AIDS crisis.
 Roberts received an Emmy Award for her supporting role as a doctor treating AIDS patients.

 In 2015, Roberts co-starred opposite Nicole Kidman and Chiwetel Ejiofor in the police thriller Secret in Their Eyes.
-In 2016, she starred in the star-studded comedy Mother's Day, directed by Garry Marshall.
+The following year, she joined the star-studded cast of Garry Marshall's romantic comedy Mother's Day and shared top billing with Clooney in the Jodie Foster-directed thriller Money Monster.

 Relationships, Husband & Children